7Ji/eemount/README.md

         Wow I'm using a really strange name :/
         ```
         is considered a dirve that should be used for ``/storage/roms`` itself.
+    3. Systemd mount units that provide mount for multi-layer systems (``storage-roms-nes-images.mount``, ``storage-roms-snes-images.mount``, etc)

+    Scenario 2: systemd mount units √ external drives ×
+     - Systemd mount units that provide mount for them (``/storage/config/system.d/storage-roms-*.mount``) in alphabetical order.

+    Scenario 3: systemd mount units × external drives √
+     - Any external drive that has an ``emuelecroms`` with populated **valid** system names.
+Drives in alphabetical order then systems in that drive in alphabetical order

 ### Compatability
 As this is written purely for EmuELEC, the tool is only guaranteed to work on EmuELEC